 That’s why on the Manage Venues screen, when an administrator selects a venue, there was a tick-box to make the venue “public”.

-Until now, marking a venue as “Public” would apply to both Public Web Bookings and Public Booking Requests – if both features were enabled.
+Until now, marking a venue as “Public” would apply to both public-facing Web Bookings and public-facing Booking Requests – if both features were enabled.